The Perfect Everest Base Camp Packing List [2022]

 Sleeping bag liner

-A sleeping bag liner is great to pack as an extra measure in case you get cold at night.
-It’s small and light and I used mine every night!
+A sleeping bag liner is great to pack if you’re renting a sleeping bag.
+It’s also an extra measure against the cold at night.

 Gear for Everest Base Camp trek